-Yea!
-That’s right, it’s another Legend of Zelda game review.
-A recent game I picked up for the Nintendo switch is The Legend of Zelda Link’s Awakening.
-Let me tell you if you want a flash-back to the GameBoy days of The Legend Zelda 1993 version gameboy this is it right here.
-For those youngsters that don’t know what a GameBoy looks like look it up.
-I mean that thing didn’t even have light-up screens you had to buy a part of for it.
-Enough of showing my age, so let’s dig in!
+Yeah, that’s right.
+It’s another Legend of Zelda game review.
+A recent game I picked up for the Nintendo Switch is The Legend of Zelda Link’s Awakening.
+Let me tell you, if you want a flashback to the GameBoy days of The Legend of Zelda 1993 version, this is it right here.
+For those youngsters that don’t know what a GameBoy is, look it up.
+I mean, that thing didn’t even have light-up screens, you had to buy a part for it.
+But enough of talking about how old I am, let’s dig in!

 When playing through the game, it has a nice way of progressing.
-The only complaint about the game is that you will be doing a lot of running around.
-So it is best to always check the map to see where you’re heading until you reach a teleporter pad.
-It will make it a little bit easier for you to get around.
+My only complaint is that you’ll be doing a lot of running around.
+So, it’s best to always check the map to see where you’re heading until you reach a teleporter pad; it will make it a little bit easier for you to get around.
 Another cool idea is that the game shows a lot of references to the Super Mario franchise.
-The first one you will meet is the Chomp Chomp and there are other references too.
-Plus you will have enemies from The Legend of Zelda series and you will have enemies from the Super Mario series.
+The first one you’ll meet is the Chain Chomp and there are other references too.
+Expect to have a mix of enemies from The Legend of Zelda series and Super Mario as well.

-Some of the enemies in the game do take strategy to get through.
-Some enemies are jumpers so you have to time your attacks in finishing them off.
-The dungeons are well done as you go through them each has a mini-boss which you must defeat.
-Not only that, the developers help you out in putting a map and compass to help you out in finding the boss key.
-The map just shows you where you are and the compass helps in telling you where all the treasure chests are.
-Overall, the game creators took into consideration of how hard to make the game and a way to help players in finding their way around.
+Some of the enemies in the game do take a bit of strategy to get through.
+Some are jumpers, so you have to time your attacks when finishing them off.
+The dungeons are also well done.
+As you go through them, each has a mini-boss which you must defeat.
+Not only that, the developers help you out by putting a map and compass to help you find the boss key.
+The map shows you where you are and the compass helps by telling you where all the treasure chests are.
+Overall, the game creators took into consideration how difficult to make the game and provided a way to help players in finding their way around.

-The styling of this game is special.
-Nintendo did a great job with the art style for Link’s Awakening of the game.
-I like the look of the characters in the game with their small bodies and eyes.
-It gives a nice cute style to the characters.
-The chibi style of the characters was well handled and didn’t interfere with what an original Legend of Zelda game is about.
-The overall style is unique of its own with good graphics.
-As always Nintendo does a great way of combining the elements of making a game family-friendly and something for any age to enjoy.
+The style of this game is special.
+Nintendo did a great job with the art style for Link’s Awakening.
+I like the look of the characters with their small bodies and eyes.
+It gives a nice cute look to the characters.
+The chibi style of the characters was well-handled and didn’t interfere with what an original Legend of Zelda game is about.
+The overall style is uniquely its own, with good graphics.
+As always, Nintendo does a great way of combining the elements of making a game family-friendly but also something for any age to enjoy.

-I enjoy playing this game and it is not a game that I think will take a lot of your time.
-Which is good and makes the game short and sweet.
-The enemies aren’t as redundant and each will give you a little bit of difficulty or style in which you have to defeat them.
+I enjoyed playing this and it’s not a game that I think will take a lot of your time.
+Which is good as it makes the game short and sweet.
+The enemies aren’t as redundant and each will give you a little bit of difficulty in figuring out how you have to defeat them.
 Nintendo did a good job of making this classic unique.
-It’s definitely an introduction game for getting people into the Legend of Zelda series.
+It’s definitely an introductory game for getting people into the Legend of Zelda series.
 With The Legend of Zelda Skyward Sword HD recently released, you might just see a review coming your way.
 So do you think you have what it takes to awaken the Wind Fish?